GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 // This joint will now ensure the origins and orientations of the rigidbody and joint remain constant.
 In this particular case since we attached the body to an immovable reference frame using a fixed joint, we have made the body immovable.
 ~~~~~~~~~~~~~

-# Joint types {#joints_b}
+# Joint types

-## Fixed joint {#joints_b_a}
+## Fixed joint
 Fixed joints are the simplest joint types.
 As the name implies they fix the origins and orientations of two bodies together.
 For example imagine two wheels welded together with a metal bar - when one rotates so must the other, and when one moves so must the other.

 @ref TODO_IMAGE

-They are represented with the @ref bs::CFixedJoint "FixedJoint" component.They don't allow any additional properties to be set, aside from the bodies to influence.
+They are represented with the @bs::CFixedJoint component.They don't allow any additional properties to be set, aside from the bodies to influence.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject jointSO = SceneObject::create("Joint");
 HFixedJoint joint = jointSO->addComponent<CFixedJoint>();
 ~~~~~~~~~~~~~

-## Distance joint {#joints_b_b}
+## Distance joint
 Distance joint simply keeps two bodies together at the specified distance range.
 You can specify a minimum and a maximum distance, as well as a spring property that makes the objects spring back or forth as they reach the range limits.
 For example you might use this joint type to model a rope.

 @ref TODO_IMAGE

-Distance joints are represented using the @ref bs::CDistanceJoint "DistanceJoint" component.
+Distance joints are represented using the @bs::CDistanceJoint component.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject jointSO = SceneObject::create("Joint");
 HDistanceJoint joint = jointSO->addComponent<CDistanceJoint>();
 ~~~~~~~~~~~~~

-### Limits {#joints_b_b_a}
+### Limits
-To specify the distance range call @ref bs::CDistanceJoint::setMinDistance "CDistanceJoint::setMinDistance()" and @ref bs::CDistanceJoint::setMaxDistance "CDistanceJoint::setMaxDistance()".
+To specify the distance range call @bs::CDistanceJoint::setMinDistance and @bs::CDistanceJoint::setMaxDistance.

-You must also explicitly enable the distance limits by calling @ref bs::CDistanceJoint::setFlag "CDistanceJoint::setFlag()" with @ref bs::DistanceJointFlag::MinDistance "DistanceJointFlag::MinDistance" and @ref bs::DistanceJointFlag::MaxDistance "DistanceJointFlag::MaxDistance" flags.
+You must also explicitly enable the distance limits by calling @bs::CDistanceJoint::setFlag with @bs::DistanceJointFlag::MinDistance and @bs::DistanceJointFlag::MaxDistance flags.
 This allows you to only enable one or another, in case no restrictions are needed in one extreme.

 ~~~~~~~~~~~~~{.cpp}
 // Keep the bodies in between 5 and 20 units between each other